 – Some days, you won’t have time to do this, so call it fourteen per week if that helps

-– This will take a little research, but just a little (where do you want to perform? who is the decision maker there?)
+– This will take some research, but just a little.
+(Where do you want to perform?
+Who is the decision maker there?)

 – It will also take a bit of discipline for the first few weeks, until it just becomes habit (you might even end up enjoying the “hunt”)

 – I’d recommend finding the person’s name and email address online, reaching out with an initial email tailored to that particular venue, and then adding that person to your permanent email contact list for periodic follow up.